WATRES

 Proposed Approach / Solution

-The goal of this project is to develop a new knowledge-guided but data-driven methodology to estimate the response of watersheds in terms of water quantity and water quality (cf. Figure 1).
-The fundamental milestones that will mark progress of the project are i) the release of a statistical learning algorithm to quantify watershed response times (and the associated uncertainty) from water quantity and water quality data and ii) the successful application of the algorithm to real-world sites.
+The goal of this project was to develop a new knowledge-guided but data-driven methodology to estimate the response of watersheds in terms of water quantity and water quality (see Figure 1).

 Impact